Olisagold/portfolio/readme.md

 confirmation
-I am dozie and i merged me and winners code togethet
+I am dozie and i merged me and winners code together and appreciatge